 - Health Oversight Activities.
 These oversight activities may include audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

-- Judicial and Administrative Proceedings: We may disclose health information about you in response to a court or administrative order, a subpoena, discovery request, but we will make efforts to tell you about the request.
+- Judicial and Administrative Proceedings: We may disclose health information about you in response to a court or administrative order, a subpoena, or a discovery request, but we will make efforts to tell you about the request.

-- Reporting Abuse, Neglect or Domestic Violence: Notifying the appropriate government agency if we believe a Member has been the victim of abuse, neglect, or domestic violence.
+- Reporting Abuse, Neglect, or Domestic Violence: Notifying the appropriate government agency if we believe a Member has been the victim of abuse, neglect, or domestic violence.

 We may disclose health information when requested by a law enforcement official: